-To meet the objectives of general education, the each District college shall place GE courses develop Student Learning Outcomes in the following areas:nd place general education courses in accordance with those outcomes into the appropriate general education areas:
+To meet the objectives of general education, each District college shall place GE courses in the following areas:

 - (A) Natural Sciences: A minimum of 6 units including one course in Biological Sciences and one course in Physical Science. - (B) Social and Behavioral Sciences: A minimum of 6 units including one course in American History/Institutions and one course in other Social and Behavioral Science. - (C) Humanities: A minimum of 6 units including one course in Fine Arts/Performing Arts and one course in any other Humanities. - (D) Language and Rationality: A minimum of 6 units including one course in English Composition and one course from Communication/Analytical Thinking.

-Additional District requirements may be met by courses in the previous General Education areas.

-- (E) Health_Physical Education and Kinesiology: No unit minimum.
-One Health Education course and one Physical Education Activity course. - (F) Ethnic/Women's Gender Studies: Students selecting an Associate in Arts degree in General Studies must complete a course a minimum of 3 units in Ethnic/Women's Gender Studies.
+Additional District requirements may be met by courses in the previous General Education area. - (E) Health/Physical Education and Kinesiology: No unit minimum.
+One Health Education course and one Physical Education Activity course. - (F) Ethnic/Gender Studies: A minimum of 3 units.
+Students who plan to earn selecting an Associate in Arts degree in General Studies must complete a course in Ethnic/Gender Studies.

-The Curriculum Committees of the colleges, as part of the curriculum proposal and review process, will specifically address the placement of courses into the general education areas.
+The Curriculum Committees of the colleges, as part of the curriculum proposal and review process, will-shall specifically address the placement of courses into the general education areas.